Cheyletiellosis Caused by Cheyletiella Mites (Parasitic Infection with Fur Mites, “Walking Dandruff”) in cats

 Therapy

-In addition to the direct treatment of the cat, it is important to thoroughly clean the environment to prevent re-infection.
-This includes washing bedding, blankets, and all materials that the cat has come into contact with, as well as thoroughly vacuuming carpets and furniture.
+In addition to direct treatment of the cat, it is important to thoroughly clean the environment to prevent re-infection.
+This includes washing bedding, blankets, and all materials the cat has come into contact with, as well as thoroughly vacuuming carpets and furniture.

 Prognosis and follow-up care